lolmaxz/staff-handbooks/docs/general-handbook/staff-roles/server-positions/server-roles.md

 - Participate in updating all server-side documentation.
 - Assist in handling problematic situations with members.
 - Support other Moderators.
-- Vote on new changes to the server.
+- Develop new changes for the server.

 ---